temujim/python-workouts/03 Mobile App Profiles/README.md

 - Target Avg Rating

-The Excercise is taken from DataQuest as a Guided Project
+The Exercise is taken from DataQuest as a Guided Project

 * The basics of programming in Python (arithmetical operations, variables, common data types, etc.)
 * List and for loops